jssong-lab/SAGACITE/README.md

 # geom-stat-protein-count

+Code assciated with the manuscript:

-Code for analyzing surface protein count data from CITE-seq using Riemannian geometry and statistical modeling
+"Riemannian geometry and statistical modeling correct for batch effects and control false discoveries in single-cell surface protein count data from CITE-seq"